-Prerequisite: Passing score in Spanish II and Teacher Recommendation Course Description: In Spanish III, students further refine their language skills and cultural competency.
+Full-Year Course Weighted Value: 1 Prerequisite: Passing score in Spanish II and Teacher Recommendation

+Course Description: In Spanish III, students further refine their language skills and cultural competency.
 This course challenges students with more sophisticated grammatical concepts, advanced vocabulary, and literary texts.
 Emphasis is placed on developing the ability to express ideas with nuance, both orally and in writing.
 Cultural exploration becomes more nuanced, with a focus on historical contexts and contemporary issues.
-By the end of Spanish III, students will have achieved a higher level of proficiency, enabling them to engage in complex conversations, analyze literature, and appreciate the richness of Hispanic cultures.Students will be assessed in all three modes of communication using ACTFL guidelines and in accordance with the 2020 New Jersey Student Learning Standards for World Languages.
+By the end of Spanish III, students will have achieved a higher level of proficiency, enabling them to engage in complex conversations, analyze literature, and appreciate the richness of Hispanic cultures.
+Students will be assessed in all three modes of communication using ACTFL guidelines and in accordance with the 2020 New Jersey Student Learning Standards for World Languages.
+Students also have the opportunity to receive college credits through Fairleigh Dickinson University's Dual Enrollment college.
+This option will be offered to students at the start of the semester.